stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 ---
 layout: page
 title: F.A.Q.
-last_update: 22/03/2023
+last_update: 29/03/2023
 game_version: 10.0.7 Dragonflight
 toc: true
+big_article: false
 ---

 This page has the answers to some frequently asked questions for Elemental Shamans.

 ### Q: "Will Elemental be viable in Dragonflight 10.0.7?"
 * Firstly, no spec in the game is unviable.
-Certain specs may be favoured for certain bosses in a raid, but this is only relevant to the very highest end of raiding (ie, competing for world first).
-Elemental (and every other spec) will remain competitive for 99.9% of the playerbase.
+Certain specs may be favored for certain bosses in a raid, but this is only relevant to the very highest end of raiding (ie, competing for world first).
+Elemental (and every other spec) will remain competitive for 99.9% of the player base.

 ### Q: "What do all these abbreviations mean?
 I can't understand other Elemental Shaman!"
 * It can be tough trying to learn all of them at once but there is a handy resource to help you!
 [Elemental Abbreviations]({{ site.baseurl }}{% link blog/_posts/2023-01-23-ele101.md %}).